Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 *  Are we targeting the right audience segments, or are we overspending on groups that aren't delivering value?

 *  Are some of our marketing channels becoming less effective over time—and how should we respond?

+# TERMS AND DISCUSSION

+Before starting, we must know few terms that are used in marketing campaign analysis:

+* **ROI:** ROI stands for Return on Investment.
+ROI is a key performance metric used to evaluate how effective a marketing campaign (or any investment) is at generating profit relative to its cost.

+Formula:
+ROI
+=
+Revenue
+−
+Acquisition Cost
+Acquisition Cost
+×
+100
+ROI=
+Acquisition Cost
+Revenue−Acquisition Cost
+​
+ ×100